anushkapatil18/WeatherTool/README.md

 ## Features

-- Get the current weather information for a specified city
+- Get the current weather information for a specified city.
 - Display weather details such as temperature, humidity, wind speed, and description
 - Provide weather-related messages based on the current conditions
 - Simple and intuitive user interface